eligosoftware/tello-controller-jetson/README.md

 # Tello Control App with GUI

-This app is designed to control Tello drone from PC / laptop over WiFi connection and view the camera video.
-It can be run both on Linux and Windows computers.
+This app is designed to control Tello drone from Nvidia's Jetson Nano / Xavier devices over WiFi connection and view the camera video.

 ##  Installation
 Before running ensure that the following python libraries are present in your system: